 Thomas Kubacki woke up at 4:00 am with a terrible sore throat.

 Later in the morning during breakfast even after his wife Jane made him a warm drink with honey to soothe his throat Tom didn’t feel any better, if fact he began feeling much worse.
-Tom decided to visit Urgent Care in Belchertown where they live.
+Tom decided to visit urgent care.

 “The nurse at urgent care checked my vitals and took a throat culture,” said Tom.
 “She mentioned that my heart was beating fast but I didn’t think much of it, I just thought I had a very bad cold.”